Welcome to Our Blog on the Camino Portuguese

 As the golden light began to fade, and the lights of the city began to blink on, we made our way back to the Se Cathedral for a guitar concert we had spotted tickets for earlier.

 When we returned to the cathedral we found a small section of wooden chairs and benches set up in a side chamber off the cloister.
-We took our places in the small audience, and proceeded to enjoy an hour filled with beautiful classic Spanish and Portuguese guitar music.
+We took our places in the small audience and proceeded to enjoy an hour filled with beautiful classic Spanish and Portuguese guitar music.
 The acoustics in the stone cathedral were fantastic, and the music seemed to bring the old building to life.
 It was thoroughly enjoyable.

-Afterwards we made our way back up the hill to the hostel, enjoying the sounds of laughter, singing, and Fado music and the smells of Portuguese cooking floating out of upstairs windows and tiny street-side cafes.
+Afterwards, we made our way back up the hill to the hostel, enjoying the sounds of laughter, singing, and Fado music and the smells of Portuguese cooking floating out of upstairs windows and tiny street-side cafes.
 As we made our way up the streets, through the warm spring evening, we felt lucky to be in such a beautiful city.
 Although our decision to explore on foot meant we hadn't been able to visit all of the places we'd liked to have seen, including the Belem Tower and the Jeronimos Monastery, we've enjoyed a wonderful introduction to Lisbon, and feel ready to head out of the bustling crowds and discover other facets of Portugal.

 ______________________________________________________________________________